kevinxia787/Budgetr/README.md

 I'm an idiot.
 I had a bug with the button that displayed the graph and didn't apply the actionlistner to the button but to a different one.
 I have completed the main file for DisplayYourBudget.
 However, due to the previous bug I assumed there was something wrong with the code, so instead I removed the XChart api and decided to use JFreeCharts instead.
 The plan is to create an executable for this main class, then in the future find a way to apply BudgetStorage.

+5/11/2017
+After a Complete Look over the app, it's pretty shit.

+New updates as of 2017.
+Looking to rehaul entire backend and front end through rebuilding the backend algorithms while also attempting to learn JavaFX to create a cleaner gui application.
+More to come'